 - Fields 8 to 11 – The debtor’s address.

-- Section 15 – Select the box pertaining to whether or not the debtor will receive a discounted balance, or if they’ll be required to pay the full amount.
+- Section 15 – Select the appropriate box to indicate whether or not the debtor will receive a discounted balance, or if they’ll be required to pay the full amount.

 - Field 16 – If the balance is discounted, enter the new total balance the debtor will be required to pay.
-Enter this value word-for-word (ex: “Four-thousand, five-hundred dollars”).
+Enter this value word-for-word (e.g., “Four-thousand, five-hundred”).

-- Section 18 – Select whether or not the debtor will be obligated to make a down payment towards the balance.
+- Section 18 – Select one (1) of the checkboxes to indicate whether or not the debtor will be obligated to make a down payment towards the balance.

 - Field 19 – If a down payment is required, enter the amount ($) of the down payment here.

-- Section 20 – Select if the debtor will be required to pay interest on the balance.
+- Section 20 – Select one (1) of the checkboxes to indicate whether or not the debtor will be required to pay interest on the balance.

-- Field 21 – If interest is required, enter the amount of the interest in words (ex: “Five-percent”).
+- Field 21 – If interest is required, enter the amount of the interest in words (ex: “Five”).

 - Field 24 – Describe how the debtor should go about making payments to the creditor.
-Ex: “Make ACH payments to the following checking account: [###]”.
+E.g., “Make ACH payments to the following checking account: [###].”

-- Section 25 – Select whether the debtor can make late payments or not.
+- Section 25 – Select one (1) of the checkboxes to indicate whether or not the debtor can make late payments.

-- Field 26 – If the debtor can make late payments, enter the number of days the debtor has the ability to pay the overdue balance (in addition to the late fee).
+- Field 26 – If the debtor can make late payments, enter the number of days the debtor has to pay the overdue balance (in addition to the late fee).

 - Field 27 – The amount ($) of the late fee.